hashicorp/learn-terraform-aws-dynamodb-scale/README.md

 ### Configure autoscaling

-You can autoscale read and write capacity for tables in provisioned billing mode.
+AWS supports Application Autoscaling to manage read and write capacity for tables in provisioned billing mode.

 1. Add autoscaling resources.
 Also, ignore changes to read and write capacity.